 Kasaka River Lodge is open during the dry season from April to November.

 Zambia has a moderate to sub-tropical climate with three distinct seasons: from November to March is the Emerald, or the rainy season, April to July is Zambia's winter, when the weather is cool and dry, and August to October is summer, when the weather is hot and dry.
 In terms of game-viewing, the drier months, meaning a higher concentration of game at the permanent water sources, are a superb time to visit.
 Alternatively come for some superb bird-watching at the end of the rains.

-Call us on to start planning your vacation to Kasaka River Lodge or take a look at our itineraries to Lower Zambezi
+Call us on to start planning your holiday to Kasaka River Lodge or take a look at our itineraries to Zambia